nmattei/cmps3140/_pages/project1.md

 You should also include answers to the *written portion* questions below in your zip file.
 This should be named `Lastname.WrittenAnswers.pdf/docx/txt`.

 You should rename the folder (before zipping it) to `Lastname.Project1`.
-Please make sure to zip and submit **the entire directory**.
+Please make sure to zip and submit **only the files specifically listed here**.
 You are not to modify any other files than the ones listed here, if you do we will not be able to run your code and you will lose points.

 ### Grading Rubric